Why Do Cyclists Get Back Pain?

 For this article we will focus on the instability and why it occurs often in cyclist.

-Again, the following is NOT the only way in which pain can occur, but is simply one of the more common.
+Again, the following is NOT the only way in which pain can occur, but is simply one of the more common reasons for cyclists.

 However, while this is one way, these types of incidents tend to account for a smaller percentage of back injuries, with many more occurring from one of the following: